dtrecherel/Hello-World/README.md

 Hello-World!
 ============

 This is my landing repository on GitHub.

-I am Didier Trécherel, a student in Computer Science at Telecom SudParis, a leading engineering school in France.
-I specialise in Computer Security.
+I'll put here a bunch of useless things.

 If you have any question, feel free to contact me at <yuriko@xae.ro>, or open an issue!
 I declare myself operating by [Crocker's Rules][Crocker].